 What is the need?

-Many of La Clinica's patients are immigrants and experienced challenging journeys to the US- both physically dangerous and mentally traumatizing.
-Once here, many face the additional hardships of finding work, shelter and access to health care services.
+Many of La Clinica's patients are immigrants who experienced challenging journeys to the US- both physically dangerous and mentally traumatizing.
+Once here, many face the additional hardships of finding work, shelter and, access to health care services.
 As a result the Latino population in Washington, DC suffers disproportionately from significant health disparities due to a lack of access to care and aggravating socioeconomic factors:

 - 97% of La Clínica’s patients had a house-hold income 200% below the federal poverty line.
 Poverty level is directly linked to limited access to care and high rates of uninsurance.

 - Compared to the general population, Latinos are more likely to be poor and less likely to have health coverage.

 - 42% of our patients do not have any kind of medical insurance.